Nutrition for older Australians

 Malnutrition affects around 1 in 2 older Australians in aged care or living independently.
 It's not always obvious, but it can have serious consequences, including frailty, falls, slower healing, and hospitalisation.
 One major contributor is sarcopenia – the age-related loss of muscle, which is closely linked to low energy and protein intake.

 But food businesses like yours can make a real difference.
-For older Australians, especially those supported through Home Care Packages (HCP), access to regular, nutritious meals isn’t just about convenience – it’s vital to staying independent and well.
+For older Australians, especially those supported through Support at Home (previously Home Care Packages), access to regular, nutritious meals isn’t just about convenience – it’s vital to staying independent and well.

 A growing opportunity for meal providers